Can a Dietary Supplement Pick Up The Pieces

 HOW IT WORKS

 Glucosamine is believed to stimulate and repair joint cartilage, ease pain and slow deterioration.
 Chondroitin fights off harmful enzymes that destroy cartilage and simultaneously helps surviving cartilage retain water and elasticity.
 Most research, however, is focused on glucosamine.
-Although many experts say that we don’t know the specifics of how it works, Jean-Yves Reginster, M.D., Ph.D., director, World Organization Collaborating Center for Public Health Aspects of Rheumatic Diseases, University of Liege, Belgium, claims, “Glucosamine has been shown to reverse several of the negative effects of interleukin-1 (IL-1) on the joints.
+Although many experts say that we don’t know the specifics of how it works, Jean-Yves Reginster, M.D., Ph.D., director, World #Health Organization Collaborating Center for Public Health Aspects of Rheumatic Diseases, University of Liege, Belgium, claims, “Glucosamine has been shown to reverse several of the negative effects of interleukin-1 (IL-1) on the joints.
 IL-1 promotes both the joint-inflammation and joint-destruction processes in osteoarthritis by activating genes that carry the message for the synthesis of pro-inflammatory mediators and tissue-destructive mediators.”

 DOES IT WORK?